Create a Safer World – Fight Terrorism Through Giving

 Educating females is the best way to accelerate equality in society for women and girls.
-Education provides opportunity, improves self- confidence and gives the ability to advocate for oneself.
-We provide fast track classes in literacy, mobile literacy (learning through texting), tailoring, computing, English and other subjects to thousands of women and girls.
-Many of our students are are Internally Displaced Persons (IDPs), deprived of education and eager to catch up with their peers.
+Many female refugees lose out on education when they are displaced, either to a foreign country or internally in Afghanistan.
+We provide fast track classes in literacy, mobile literacy (learning through texting), tailoring, computing, English and other subjects to thousands of women and girls, many of whom are former refugees, returned from Iran or Pakistan or internally displaced persons.

 Aid Afghanistan for Education has 9 schools in 5 provinces that provide accelerated education for 3000+ marginalized women and girls.
 Most of our students cannot access public schools because they are widows, returned refugees, mothers, or former child brides.
 We're working with the Ministry of Education to make sure all women and girls, no matter their age or marital status, can access education.
 Since 2007, more than 2000 women have graduated with a state-certified high school diploma.